 How Much Is Disney Vacation Club?

+You’re buying a share of a Disney resort as a DVC member.
 The resort you invest in won’t affect your future travel since you can use your points to travel anywhere within the DVC network.

-However, the resort you invest in can affect the cost of the membership, which is why it’s important to compare the different options available.
+However, the resort you invest in can affect the cost of the membership, which is why it’s important to compare the options available.

 You’ll have to pay different fees if you decide to purchase a membership: